 The Caribbean coast of Costa Rica doesn’t follow the tropical tropical dry-rainy season weather pattern.
 Instead, the Caribbean is much more humid and can rain all year long.
 The summer month is October and the rainiest months are June and November on the Caribbean coast.

-The Pacific coast does follow the typical rainy and dry tropical season which is from end of April to beginning of December and beginning of May to end of November respectively.
+The Pacific coast does follow the typical rainy and dry tropical season which is from the end of April to beginning of December and beginning of May to end of November respectively.
 The rainiest months are usually September and October and the hottest months are March and April.

 The South Pacific coast is a lot more humid which keeps the jungle green all year long like the Caribbean coast.
 It tends to rain harder and more down in the South so even if you’re visiting in February, it can rain.
+Temperatures are similar to the Caribbean side.

 Things to do in Pacific vs Caribbean